Best Solar Panel Brands in Ireland: Ranked

 | LID (Light Induced Degradation) | Minimal | Higher (1–3% in first year) |

 All top-tier manufacturers have switched their mainstream product lines to N-type TOPCon.
-If you are offered a P-type PERC panel, ask your installer why — it may be discounted older stock, which can still be good value, but you should be aware of the difference.
+If you are offered a P-type PERC panel, ask your installer why.
+It may be discounted older stock, which can still be good value, but you should be aware of the difference.

 Frequently Asked Questions About Solar Panel Brands